 Dr. Mischa Thesberg is a Canadian researcher within the IuE.
 He has a B.Sc.
 (2008) in Computational Science from the University of Waterloo and an M.Sc.
 (2010) and Ph.D.
 (2014) in Computational Condensed Matter Physics from McMaster University.
 His research focuses on quantum transport and high-performance computing methods and his most recent interests include thermoelectrics, two-dimensional materials, novel nanoelectronics devices and quantum transport formalisms such as the Non-Equilibrium Green's Function (NEGF) approach.

-Numerical Quantum Transport and Renewable Energy Technologies
+Numerical Approaches in Quantum Transport and the Study of Renewable Energy Technologies

 Our work in 2017 was focused on two main areas: 1) The continued development and extension of a quantum transport simulator for the study of nano-engineered devices; and 2) working with an industry partner to characterize and improve designs for a silicon/silicon-germanium quantum-well solar cell.
 In addition to these projects, work was also continued on the topic of nano-structured thermoelectrics for renewable energy applications.